perceptimatic/faetarspeech/index.md

 The Faetar ASR Challenge aims to focus researchers’ attention on several issues which are common to many archival collections of speech data:

 * **noisy** field recordings
+* lack of standard orthography leading **noise in the transcriptions** in the form of transcriber inconsistencies
 * **only a few hours** of transcribed data
 * a larger collection of **untranscribed data**
 * **no additional data** in the language (textual or speech) that's easily available